Soundlessnija/Tekkit-Classic-Born-Again/compatibility/README.md

-# Tekkit Classic: Born Again — Compatibility Files
+# Tekkit ReClassic— Compatibility Files

-This folder contains the custom resource pack and data pack used by Tekkit Classic: Born Again to improve compatibility between mods and clean up errors caused by outdated or optional integrations.
+This folder contains the custom resource pack and data pack used by Tekkit ReClassic to improve compatibility between mods and clean up errors caused by outdated or optional integrations.

 These files were created specifically for this modpack and are not